Mudrik-Lab/CFSVM/docs/tutorial.md

 - Adaptation continued for 5 seconds.
 - After the adaptation a gray background was shown.
 - In 20 experimental trials two Gabor patches were simultaneously shown on both the left and right sides of the display presented to the left eye (see figure above).
-- In 10 catch trials, a Gabor patch was presented only on the non-suppressed side of the display (e.g., if the Mondrians are presented on the right side, as in the figure above, only the left side Gabor will appear).
+- In 10 catch trials, a Gabor patch was presented only on the non-suppressed side of the display (e.g., if the Mondrians are presented on the right side, as in the figure above, only the left side Gabor will be presented).
 - The 10 catch trials were randomly interleaved with the 20 experimental trials.

 ## Preparing the experiment